 \end{enumerate}

 \gap1

 {\bf Outline:} The outline and organization of the paper is as follows: \\ \gap1

 In Section \ref{sec:scalar} we consider mass quenches in a free scalar in two dimensions.
-We relate the dynamics to an equivalent potential scattering problem, discussed further in Appendix \ref{app:schro}.
+We relate the dynamics to an equivalent potential scattering problem, details of which are provided in Appendix \ref{app:schro}.
 We find that the exact time-dependent wavefunction can be related to a Bogoliubov transform of the `out' vacuum (the post-quench ground state).
 Using this fact we write down the exact form of the scalar propagator.
 These results hold for a general mass quench, including quenches from a massless to a massless theory.
-We find that the quenched state is always describable in terms of a gCC state (using an application of the BCH formula, as described in Apendix \ref{app:BCH}).
-In Section \ref{sec:tanh} we work out all this for a specific quench protocol (i.e. specific time dependence of the mass parameter).
+We find that the quenched state is always describable in terms of a gCC state (using an application of the BCH formula, as described in Appendix \ref{app:BCH}).
+In Section \ref{sec:tanh} we work all of this out for a specific quench protocol (i.e. specific time dependence of the mass parameter).
 In Section \ref{sec:squeeze} we consider cases where the pre-quench state is a squeezed state.
 We show that this gives us a large class of initial conditions, by tuning which we can prepare a quench state in the exact form $\exp[-\sum_n \k_n W_n]|D\ran$ which has a finite number of given $\k_n$ coefficients. \\